Rafaela314/Linux-Server-Configuration/README.md

 ### 3. Create a New User `grader` and give `grader` sudo  access

 1. Create a new user named grader `sudo adduser grader`
-# grader password is '1234'
-# to confirm addition of the new user that should be listed in the output.`sudo cat /etc/passwd`
+2. To confirm addition of the new user that should be listed in the output.`sudo cat /etc/passwd`
-2. Grant sudo access to grader `sudo visudo`
-# Add: grader ALL=(ALL:ALL) ALL right below user privilege specifications and save the file(ˆx)
+3. Grant sudo access to grader:In `sudo visudo` add: grader ALL=(ALL:ALL) ALL right below user privilege specifications and save the file(ˆx)
-3. Login as grader `sudo login grader`
+4. Login as grader `sudo login grader`

 ### 4. Create an SSH key pair for grader using the ssh-keygen tool

-1. create a directory on local machine and browse to It, then generate keys `ssh-keygen`
-# Enter file in which to save the key and give the name id_rsa
+1. Create a directory on local machine and browse to It.
+Generate keys `ssh-keygen`, enter file in which to save the key and give the name id_rsa
-# empty passphrase
 2. Copy the public key that is inside `cat id_rsa.pub`

 ### 5. Add Public Key to Server